 The Illinois State Museum Board of Directors is a group of eleven dedicated Illinois citizens appointed by the Governor who volunteer to oversee museum policies, prescribe duties of the museum director, and advise the Department of Natural Resources with regard to Museum operations.
 The members are appointed for two-year terms based on their qualifications and interests related to the fields of museum activity.

-Ms. Beth Shadur is an artist who has exhibited widely in solo and group exhibitions in the United States and abroad, including at the Art Institute of Chicago; the Drawing Center in New York City; and the Hudson River Museum in Yonkers, NY.
+Beth Shadur is an artist who has exhibited widely in solo and group exhibitions including at the Art Institute of Chicago, the Drawing Center in New York City and the Hudson River Museum in Yonkers, New York.
 She has created over 150 large, public murals as public, private, and community art projects in both the United States and Great Britain.
 She is an Artist-in-Education for the Illinois Arts Council and has served as a visiting artist at many colleges and universities.
-Ms. Shadur has lectured widely on community arts in both the United States and abroad.
-She has curated numerous national exhibitions, including the ongoing ‘The Poetic Dialogue Project’, which has traveled throughout the United States.
-Shadur is a Thomas Watson Fellow from Brown University and has been awarded numerous national and international residencies, including at the Burren College of Art in Ireland through a Governor’s Award for International Arts Exchange from the Illinois Arts Council.
-Since 2012, Shadur has served as the Gallery Director at Prairie State College in Chicago Heights, Illinois for nearly six years.
+Ms. Shadur has lectured widely on community arts and has curated numerous national exhibitions.
+Shadur is a Thomas Watson Fellow from Brown University and has been awarded numerous national and international residencies.
+Shadur has served as the Gallery Director at Prairie State College in Chicago Heights, Illinois for nearly six years.
 She was first appointed to serve on the Illinois State Museum Board in 2016.